SystemIntegration/flutter-fitness-template/README.md

 #### Clone:

-Clone the project using below link: git@github.com:SystemIntegration/flutter-fitness-template.git
+Clone the project using this command: git clone git@github.com:SystemIntegration/flutter-fitness-template.git

 #### Run the project: